-We define recoverable works as the distributor's work to repair damage to the network following an identifiable person's, or third party's, act or omission, for which that person or party is liable (for example, repairs to a power pole following a motor vehicle accident).
+We define recoverable works as the distributor's work to repair damage following a person's act or omission, for which that person is liable (for example, repairs to a power pole following a motor vehicle accident).

-As a distributor provides recoverable works in connection with a distribution system, we consider this a distribution service.
+Given that these services are provided in connection with a distribution system, we consider this a distribution service.
 In the current regulatory control period, we did not classify this service in Victoria.
-Therefore, the service was unregulated.80 This was because the cost of these works could be recovered through other avenues (e.g. under common law).
+Therefore, the service was unregulated.65 This was because the cost of these works could be recovered through other avenues (e.g. under common law).
 However, following the introduction of our Ring-fencing Guideline, we have had cause to reconsider the classification of this service.
-As an unregulated distribution service, the service would have to be ring-fenced from the distribution business.
-We consider that this could increase the cost of these activities.
+As an unregulated distribution service, it would be subject to ring-fencing that could increase the cost of these activities.

 In response to the obligations outlined in our Ring-fencing Guideline, Victorian distributors applied for and obtained ring-fencing waivers for 'emergency recoverable works'.
 It is our view that the scope of this activity should include all types of recoverable works, including those of an emergency nature.
-Therefore, our proposed approach is to include an activity as
+As a result, for the forthcoming Determination, it is our intention to include an activity as part of the common distribution service called "Works to fix damage to the network (including recoverable works caused by a customer or third party)".